Africa Through the Lens: A Photographer

 Because of the unique location of this workshop, and the luxury accommodations, this workshop adventure is open to spouses as well as photographers.
 Even non-photographers will find the locales visited and the wildlife viewing opportunities to be thrilling.
 The cost for non-photographers is the same as for active participants.

 The Schedule*Accommodations in parenthesis*

-August 15 - Amsterdam to Arusha, Tanzania.
-(Mountain Village Lodge)
+February 27 - Amsterdam to Arusha, Tanzania.
+(Arusha Coffee Lodge)

 Connect in Amsterdam with your flight to Kilimanjaro Airport, arriving late this evening.
 You will be met by Thomson Safaris staff and transferred to your lodge in Arusha.

-August 16 - Arusha to Ngorongoro Conservation Area (Thomson Ngorongoro Nyumba - NMS)
+February 28 - Arusha to Lake Manyara National Park to Ngorongoro Conservation Area (Thomson Ngorongoro Nyumba - NMS)

 Rise for a hearty camp breakfast before you spend a full day exploring the crater floor.
 The area is world-renowned in its reputation and very small in its scale, so you will see other safari goers.
 Don’t let that distract you from the beauty of the place or from the fact that this remains one of the only places on earth where you may see all of the Big Five at once: Lion, Leopard, Bull Elephant, African Buffalo and Black Rhino.
 To maximize your time on the crater floor you will enjoy a picnic lunch at a scenic picnic spot.